 Americans more than others, but in the Middle East, where governments typically set strict regulations for arms possession, civilians are also impressively armed.

-According to the 2007 Small Arms Survey, Yemen is third in world rankings.
+According to the 2007 Small Arms Survey (links to PDF), Yemen is third in world rankings.

 Saudi Arabia is 6th